PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 ### Block: Convert a File

-!!! ai "Using the file converter effectively"
+!!! ai "Using automated tools effectively"

-    Converting a file is a step in content development, not a final product.
+    This automatic file conversion is a step in content development, not a final product.
 Careful checking is always needed.

 ![A Powerpoint slide converted to text and an image directly within the Document](images/documents-block-convert-file.png)

 Use this block to convert a PDF, Word or PowerPoint file on your device to include the content directly within a Document.
 Conversion quality will depend on the type of content in the file.
 Simple text-based files will be easiest to convert, but more complex formatting and layout may be lost.
+The [automatic AI Design Assistant layout tool](#layout-with-the-ai-design-assistant) may be useful here.

 ???
 Info "Convert a file"